If you want to keep your pages in the SERP, you have to make sure they're indexed often.

 Freshness and popularity aside, one thing is clear:

-Poor site structure - pagination and interlinking - can prevent search engines from crawling and indexing your site.
+may prevent search engines from crawling and indexing your site.

-Fact: Internal links boost user experience.
+Fact: Internal links boost the user experience.

 They provide web visitors with reference to additional content they might find useful.
 In the process, internal links inform Google of other relevant pages on your site and even the keywords for which you’d like them to rank.